-She stated: The mind is like a shadow which follows and haunts the life with unending experiences of sorrow and joy.
+The mind is like a shadow which follows and haunts the life with unending experiences of sorrow and joy.
 However, when walking as 'awareness', the light of awareness reveals the mind (the field of the sense experiences) to be nothing more than an illusory mirage."

-It is told that the method to walk the razor's edge of dharma, is to express charity, politeness, discrimination, and patience in daily activity.
-Practicing discrimination means being aware of the consequences of words spoken and actions taken.
+It is told that the method to walk the razor's edge of dharma, is to express charity, service, humility, and patience in daily activity.
+Using the faculty of discrimination means being aware of the consequences of words spoken and actions taken.
 For example, in the West, having "an affair" may seem desirous, but the consequences of fulfilling such desires may bring about the breakup of one's family.
 A marriage break-up emotionally impacts one's children.
 In the same stroke, the "affair" may also upset the new, sexual-partner's family.

 Kindheartedness, gratitude, and humility keep the Heart open and full.
-By sharing wealth and abundance with those in need (acts of charity), the flow of abundance in life stays lively.
+By sharing wealth and abundance with those in need (acts of charity), the flow of abundance stays lively.
 "Love thy neighbor", means consciously performing acts of service and charity.

 Walking the path of dharma is a life looking to console rather than to be consoled.
 Walking 'the Middle Way' means being a light of love, rather than seeking love from others.
 The intention is to shift from seeking satisfaction in the field of sense experience, to performing one's duties in life as compassionate Consciousness.